alang8/Deep-Learning-Final-Project/README.md

 pip install ipython <br />

-You also have to unzip “webmd.csv.zip” prior to running.
-This is because the actual file “webmd.csv” is too large for Github.
+You also have to unzip “webmd.csv.zip” prior to running. <br /> This is because the actual file “webmd.csv” is too large for Github.